cloudflare/templates/worker-tidb/README.md

 4. Deploy worker

-Edit the wrangler.toml file with to fill in your worker name
+Edit the wrangler.toml file with to fill in your worker name:

 ```
 name = "tidb-test"
 ```

 Build the template needs `esbuild`.
-So you need to install `esbuild`
+So you need to install `esbuild`:

 ```
 npm install esbuild
 ```

-Use wrangler to deploy your worker
+Use wrangler to deploy your worker:

 ```
 npm install -g wrangler